top of page

 27. How many people wrote the 66 books of the Bible?

-Scholars estimate that there are at least 40 authors who wrote the original manuscripts of the Bible.
+Scholars estimate that there are over 40 authors who wrote the original manuscripts of the Bible.

 28. Has every translation of the Bible been 100% accurate?

-There have been four major revisions to the King James Bible to correct mistakes.
+There have been four major revisions to the most popular King James Bible to correct mistakes.

 Some of the more famous Bibles with errors and their imaginative names are:

-Wife Beater's Bible of 1549 has a note about beating the fear of God into a wife's head;
+Wife Beater's Bible: The Matthew's Bible of 1549 has a note to beat the fear of God into a wife's head.

-The Poor Widow Bible of 1562 has a verse about a poor woman dropping coins into the box.
+Poor Widow Bible: A 1562 bible that has a verse about a poor woman dropping coins into the box.

-The She Bible of the 1611 King James Version incorrectly identifies the gender in Ruth 3:15.
+The She Bible: The King James Version of 1611 incorrectly identifies the gender in Ruth 3:15.

-The Vinegar Bible of 1717 translated "vineyard" as "vinegar."
+Vinegar Bible: The King James Bible of 1717 reprint translated "vineyard" as "vinegar."

-The Standing Fishes Bible of 1806 has an incorrect translation of fishes.;
+The Standing Fishes Bible: The 1806 version of the Bible has an incorrect translation of fishes.

 In all current Bibles, Ahaziah is two years older than his father, an impossible scenario.